-- (a) Explain FIVE objectives of innovation hubs in the context of "PCL revamped".
-(5 marks) - (b) Suggest FOUR potential strategies that Arthur could use to overcome resistance to change among the long standing employees.
-(4 marks) - (c) Analyse FOUR potential long-term impacts of the "PCL revamped" programme on the company's culture and market position.
-(4 marks) - (d) Evaluate THREE roles of leadership development in the success of "PCL revamped".
-(6 marks) - (e) Discuss THREE roles of client feedback in enhancing PCL's service quality and client relationship.
-(6 marks) - (f) Explain THREE differences between "strategic goals" and "operational goals" in the context of PCL.
-(6 marks) - (g) Highlight FOUR ways in which the Chief Executive Officer may address the challenge of balancing short-term operational needs with long-term strategic goals.
-(4 marks) - (h) Advise the Chief Executive Officer and his team on FIVE alternative pricing strategies that the company could adopt when introducing the new products.
-(5 marks) (Total: 40 marks)

-- (a) Describe FIVE factors that are reshaping and redefining management in modern day organisations.
-(5 marks) - (b) Discuss FIVE benefits of application of Henry Fayol's administrative theory to a modern organisation.
-(5 marks) - (c) Analyse FIVE factors that have led to a shift towards quantitative thinking and decision making in many organisations.
-(5 marks) (Total: 15 marks)

-(a) Explain FIVE limitations associated with management that over rely o n micro- -environmental factors in decision making. (: 5 marks)

-- (b) Identify FIVE circumstances under which compromise can be used as a strategy in conflict resolutions.
-(5 marks) - (c) Discuss FIVE benefits of understanding the conditions under which managers are required to make decisions.
-(5 marks) (Total: 15 marks)

-(a) Explain FIVE challenges encountered by managers during formulation stage of organisational strategic c direction.
-(5 marks) (b) Illustrate FIVE different stages of the project life cycle.
-(5 marks) (c) Explain FIVE benefits of segment evaluation before development of marketing information.
-(Total: (5 marks) 15 marks) QUES (a) TION FIVE Discuss FIVE ways through which organisations could enhance entrepreneurial development cultur employees. e amongst (5 marks) (b) Theories of change enhance the likelihood of successful change initiatives by addressing challenges stakeholders and aligning the organisation with its strategic objectives. , engaging With reference to the above statement, describe FIVE roles of theories of change in an organisation.
-(5 marks)

-(c) Analyse FIVE ways that can be applied by organisations to manage employee performance.
+Requir red: (a) Explain FIVE objectives of innovation hubs in the context of "PCL revamped".
+(5 marks (b) Suggest FOUR potential strategies that Arthur could use to overcome resistance to change among the log employees. ng standing (4 marks (c) Analyse FOUR potential long-term impacts of the "PCL revamped" programme on the company's market position. culture and (4 marks (d) Evaluate THREE roles of leadership development in the success of "PCL revamped".
+(6 marks (e) Discuss THREE roles of client feedback in enhancing PCL's service quality and client relationship.
+(6 marks (f) Explain THREE differences between "strategic goals" and "operational goals" in the context of PCL.
+(6 marks (g) Highlight FOUR ways in which the Chief Executive Officer may address the challenge of balancing operational needs with long-term strategic goals. short-tern (4 marks (h) Advise the Chief Executive Officer and his team on FIVE alternative pricing strategies that the comadopt when introducing the new products. ( Total: pany coulo (5 marks 40 marks QUES (a) TION TWO Describe FIVE factors that are reshaping and redefining management in modern day organisations.
+(5 marks (b) Discuss FIVE benefits of application of Henry Fayol's administrative theory to a modern organisation.
+(5 marks (c) Analyse FIVE factors that have led to a shift towards quantitative thinking and decision making organisations.
+(Total: g in many (5 marks 15 marks QUES (a) TION THREE Explain FIVE limitations associated with management that over rely on micro-environmental factors making. in decision (5 marks (b) Identify FIVE circumstances under which compromise can be used as a strategy in conflict resolutions.
+(5 marks (c) Discuss FIVE benefits of understanding the conditions under which managers are required to make decisions (5 marks QUES (a) TION FOUR Explain FIVE challenges encountered by managers during formulation stage of organisational strategic c direction (5 marks (b) Illustrate FIVE different stages of the project life cycle.
+(5 marks (c) Explain FIVE benefits of segment evaluation before development of marketing information. ( Total: (5 marks QUES (a) TION FIVE Discuss FIVE ways through which organisations could enhance entrepreneurial development culture employees. re amongs (5 marks (b) Theories of change enhance the likelihood of successful change initiatives by addressing challenges stakeholders and aligning the organisation with its strategic objectives. s, engaging With reference to the above statement, describe FIVE roles of theories of change in an organisation.
+(5 marks (c) Analyse FIVE ways that can be applied by organisations to manage employee performance.